HerbertBodner/webapp-core/docs/articles/WaCore.Data.Ef.md

 ## 2. Features
 * UoW is responsible for creating repositories
-* Not depending on any specific DbContextCan, you can create your own
+* Not depending on any specific DbContext, you can create your own

 ## 3. How to find it